Improving Optics Control and Measurement at RHIC: Optics tuning

-Where $\boldsymbol{C}$ is a vector of constants whose size is the number of free parameters in the system (in this case, four).
-These are chosen such constraints in Table~\ref{Optics Constraints} are respected.
+where $\boldsymbol{C}$ is a vector of constants whose size is the number of free parameters in the system (in this case, four).
+These constants are chosen such that the constraints in Table~\ref{Optics Constraints} are respected.
 The null space accesses infinite solutions near $\boldsymbol{I_0}$ such that the optics requirements are unchanged:

 This optimization method also has the advantage of applying other constraints to mitigate beam losses.
-The beta function at collimators near IR8 were made sure to be below the original value to reduce risk of beam loss and collimator damage shown in Table~\ref{Optics Constraints}.
+The beta function at collimators near IR8 were made sure to be below the original value to reduce risk of beam loss and collimator damage as shown in Table~\ref{Optics Constraints}.
 However, there is no guarantee that a solution can be found for a given optics movement depending on the initial lattice and the constraints employed, and one may have to relax the constraints or move to a nonlinear method with a well-defined inverse.

-Each movement of $s^*_x$ produces the resulting current values, optics, and magnet strengths.
+Each movement of $s^*$ produces the resulting current values, optics, and magnet strengths.
 The current values are inspected to confirm no current limits were violated; all other values were inspected to confirm optimization, correctness, and accuracy.
 We have demonstrated that solutions can be found in range of $\pm 0.5$ meters for the proton-proton lattice and are sufficient for our purpose of sPHENIX collision point optimization.
 The resulting magnet strengths are then stored in trim files for each movement of $s^*_x$ and sent to machine during experiment.